 Structured Cabling in the Data Centre: A Quick Introduction

-The concept behind structured cabling is mundanely simple: instead of designing a data network strictly in terms of connections between equipment items, we design it in terms of smaller, standardized building blocks called subsystems.
+The concept behind structured cabling is mundanely simple: instead of designing a data network strictly in terms of connections between equipment items, we design it in terms of smaller, standardised building blocks called subsystems

-This approach breaks down and organizes the structure of traditional point-to-point wiring approaches.
+This approach breaks down and organises the structure of traditional point-to-point wiring approaches.
 It imposes a standard structure to the network, making it easier to manage, extend and maintain.

 In a structured cabling approach, all equipment, regardless of type, is connected to a set of patch panels in a subsystem called the control patching area.
 Instead of routing connections throughout the data centre, the connections are routed from the patch panel, using copper or fibre jumpers.